kevinchang0115/gyro_writing/README.md

 ### Hardwares
 Developer board: Arduino UNO

-Gyrometer: MPU-6050 (can also serve as accelerometer)
+Gyrometer: MPU-6050 (can also serve as an accelerometer)

 ### Run
 1. Use Putty to save the log file from Arudino UNO.